 - Keep informed on the latest regulatory updates in all jurisdictions your firm is subject to

 Financial industry regulators in the U.S. and UK are continuing to encourage the buy side to protect investors and market integrity.
-Pandemics and other business disruptions do not change or alter the fiduciary standard in which investment advisers are held.
+Pandemics and other business disruptions do not change or alter the fiduciary standard to which investment advisers and broker-dealers are held.